Best of Israel & Greece

 Many departure dates year round.

-Please Note: Israel gratuities will be paid in advance ($98 per person will be added to your final invoice for gratuities to be paid to driver, guide, and hotel staff while in Israel).
+Not Included: Land Portion - travel/cancellation insurance, Israel gratuities will be paid in advance ($122 per person will be added to your final invoice for gratuities to be paid to driver, guide, and hotel staff while in Israel).

 Please Note: Optional shore excursions can be purchased on tour prior to cruise embarkation.
 See above link.